Sarah's Blog

 About me

-I’m currently involved in two research projects.
+I’m currently involved in three research projects.

 For fun, I also play violin in the Barrio Tango Orchestra with some really amazing people.
 My friend and I have both started learning tango as well. 👯♀️